jestenough/code-challenges/collections/learngo/14-arrays/questions/2-arrays.md

 fmt.Println(nums == nums2)
 ```
 **Note:** _To solve this question you need to watch the comparison and unnamed types lectures._
-1. Yes, because they have identical underlying types and elements *CORRECT*
+1. Yes, because they have identical underlying types and elements
 2. No, because their types are different
 3. No, because their length is different